ibrahemiat/matlabroomba/README.md

 # matlabroomba
-to start just link all the output ports to disply blocks.
+1/to start just link all the output ports to disply blocks.